 In my free time, I enjoy camping, hiking, traveling, golfing, walking my dog, Addy, and drawing.
 I am a Broncos fan and spend a lot of time watching football.
 I think of myself as being a creative, active person who loves new adventures.

 On June 2nd, 2017 I gave birth to my daughter, Cora.
 My husband, Greg, and I enjoy traveling with her and spending time in the mountains together.
-Cora is an active baby who loves to chat and be outside!
+Cora is an active toddler who loves music and reading.

 Teaching is one of the most important professions an individual can have.
 I believe that my job as a teacher makes a difference in young people’s lives.
 What could be more important than working with and helping to shape the future leaders of our society?
 My role as a teacher is crucial in children’s lives.
 As a teacher I am teaching students skills which will enable them to become contributing members of society.